larsgr/gene-id-mapping/docs/comparison-script-design.md

 5. **Emit both summaries**: one gene-level record per partner pair plus the existing transcript-level rows.

-This extra pass can reuse the in-memory structures already built for overlap detection in `within_assembly_compare.py`: extend the gene object so it tracks its transcript mappings and exposes helper methods for the aggregation logic.
+The streaming implementation adds a lightweight buffering layer that collects all transcript comparisons for a gene pair, records partner counts for split /​ merge detection, and writes the gene row only once the overlap window closes.

 ### Gene Exon Footprint vs. Transcript Union

-Per-gene statistics may still need a "gene exon footprint" for each annotation: the union of exons across every transcript isoform for a gene.
+Per-gene statistics still use a "gene exon footprint" for each annotation: the union of exons across every transcript isoform for a gene.
 This concept is distinct from the per-transcript "union of exon bp" used in the Jaccard metrics above, which considers only the two transcripts being compared.
 When aggregating to genes, make the distinction explicit in code and naming so downstream